natashaaoliveira/AngularBlog/README.md

 # AngularBlog
-It's a simple example of a Blog using Angular
+It's a simple example of a Blog project using Angular